Victor Brandt (musician): Career

-While Entombed were still active, he founded death metal band Firespawn as guitarist alongside Necrophobic bassist Alex Friberg.
+While Entombed were still active, he co-founded death metal band Firespawn as guitarist alongside Necrophobic bassist Alex Friberg.
 The two recruited Entombed vocalist L-G Petrov as well as guitarist Fredrik Folkare of Unleashed and Necrophobic and drummer Matte Modin of Defleshed.
 Him and Friberg as the band's main composers.
-Firespawn were inactive from Petrov's death in 2021, until they returned with new vocalist Jörgen Sandström (Grave and ex-Entombed).
+Firespawn were inactive from Petrov's death in 2021, until they returned in July 2025 with new vocalist Jörgen Sandström (Grave and ex-Entombed).

 In 2012, he became a member of hardcore punk/death metal supergroup Akani, featuring vocalist Jorge Rosado (Merauder), guitarists Anders Björler (At the Gates) and Daniel Antonsson (Dimension Zero), and drummer Anders Lowgren (Dead Reprise).
 They have released one album, and have toured Europe.

 While still in Entombed A.D. he played with American death metal band Six Feet Under on the Hatefest tour in 2015, when regular bassist Jeff Hughell was unavailable.
 In 2018, Brandt departed Entombed A.D. to join Norwegian symphonic black metal band Dimmu Borgir who were playing their first show since 2012 that year.
 In 2022, he joined Witchery, replacing Sharlee D'Angelo (Arch Enemy, Mercyful Fate).
 He had previous played as a stand in for Witchery in 2017.

 In October and November 2025, Brandt filled in with progressive metal band Amorphis on bass and backing vocals, while regular bassist Olli-Pekka Laine stayed home for family reasons.